arangodb/arangojs/6.14.1/Reference/Analyzer.md

 These functions implement the
 [HTTP API for manipulating Analyzers](https://www.arangodb.com/docs/stable/http/analyzers.html).

-{% hint 'info' %}
-Analyzers were introduced in ArangoDB 3.5 and are not supported by earlier versions of ArangoDB.
+**Note:** Analyzers were introduced in ArangoDB 3.5 and are not supported by earlier versions of ArangoDB.
-{% endhint %}

 ## analyzer.exists